KyleFord76063/GitTraining/06-Branch/readme.md

 * List, create or delete branches

-Let's list branches we have:
+We are continuing on repository from part 04, so let's list branches we have:

 	git branch [--list]

 Great, we've got this:

 	* master

 We can see one branch called `master` with asterisk marking currently active branch.
 Create new branch

-    git branch new_brach
+	git branch my_aple_app

 again, let's check (with `git branch`) what branches we currently have

 	* master
-	  new_brach
+	  my_aple_app

 oh, we made a mistake in spelling!
 But don't worry, we can fix that with

-	git branch -m new_brach new_branch
+	git branch -m my_aple_app my_apple_app

 we just renamed the branch to fix it

 	* master
-	  new_branch
+	  my_apple_app

 And you know what?
-We don't need the new branch, since we don't know how to switch into it (yet!) anyway, so let's delete it
+Let's not do OS X version of our application, since we don't know how to switch into it (yet!) anyway, so let's delete it

-    git branch -d new_branch
+	$ git branch -d my_apple_app
+	Deleted branch my_apple_app (was 1126614).

 So, to sum up what we've just learned